tri-tech-innovators/smart-city-queue-optimizer/README.md

 # smart-city-queue-optimizer
-A smart city parking system that automates slot allocation and optimizes vehicle queue management.

 A Streamlit-based intelligent queue optimizer for vehicle parking that enables efficient slot allocation, real-time slot tracking, reservation handling, and accessibility services — built using Python, Streamlit, MySQL, and Plotly.